-North Iowa residents are reminded to check for radon gasses in your home during this time of extreme cold.
-January is Radon Action Month and it is designed to remind everyone about the dangers of radon gasses.
+North Iowa residents are encouraged to attend a presentation on radon gas testing.
+It is designed to remind everyone about the dangers of radon gasses.
 For non-smokers, radon is the leading cause for cancer.
 About 2,900 deaths occur to those who have never smoked.
 For smokers, an estimated 160,000 deaths have occurred.
 Those numbers increase when smoking is combined with radon gas.

 Radon gasses come from uranium in the ground and Iowa is replant with it.
 As the uranium deteriorates underground, it releases radon gas which creeps up through the soil and into the air.
 In the case of homes, it comes up through the basement and is trapped inside the home.

 The presentation will take place at the Hancock County Extension and Outreach office, located at 327 West 8th Street in Garner on April 25th at 6:30pm.